-Olivia Culpo’s Instagram Workout Video Is Literally Cleavage Central
+Olivia Culpo’s Instagram Workout Video Puts Full Cleavage On Display

 Dripping sweat today she might, but Olivia Culpo is a veritable chameleon.
 Her international jet-setting is well-chronicled via her Instagram, her fashionista ways likewise, and this girl’s foodie pics are basically goals.
 In February 2019, Culpo posted a picture of herself enjoying a hand-stretched pizza in the Italian city of Milan.
 Bikini pics seem infinitely more popular, though.

 Five days ago, Culpo took to Instagram in a plunging string bikini that left little to the imagination.
-While no location was provided, the post did come shortly before a more-clothed one with a Miami, Florida location.
+While no location was provided, the post did come shortly before a more-clothed one with a Miami, Florida, location.
 As of April 2 though, the location is the gym.

 Olivia joins the wave of celebrities regularly taking to social media to post workout photos and videos.
 Kim and Khloe Kardashian seem to do it virtually every week.
 Demi Lovato joins them.
 Olivia is already part of the crew, so it would seem (and her 3.8 million followers are definitely keen).